IceSlam/IS-Uptimer/README.md

-# IS-Uptimer
-IceSlam's Server Uptime monitor on Node.js
+# IceSlam's Server uptime monitor on Node.js with REST API